openshift/enhancements/enhancements/api-review/custom-tags-aws.md

    New tag request = `.spec.platformSpec.aws.resourceTags` has `key_infra1 = value1`\
    Action = The tag for AWS resource is maintained to `key_infra1 = custom_value`.\
    Final tag set to AWS resource = `key_infra1 = custom_value`\
-   Event action = An event is generated to notify user about the action status (success/failure) to update tags for the AWS resource.
+   Event action = An event is generated to notify user about the action status (failure) to update tags for the AWS resource.
 A warning also must be generated about list of user-defined tags on which action is not applicable.

 2) `.spec.platformSpec.aws` take precedence over `.status.platformStatus.aws`.
 User-defined tags must be merged from `.status.platformStatus.aws` and set to AWS resource.
-   On delete, user-defined must also be removed from `.status.platformStatus.aws`, if present.
+   On deletion of an user-defined tag, it must also be removed from `.status.platformStatus.aws`, if present.

 ### Caveats
 1) User updates a resource's tag using an external tool when there is an entry in `.spec.platformSpec.aws.resourceTags` The resource's tag will be reconciled by its owning operator to the value from `.spec.platformSpec.aws.resourceTags`.
    The user-defined tag will be overwritten with value from `.spec.platformSpec.aws.resourceTags` when there is an update to `.spec.platformSpec.aws.resourceTags`.

-   User must handle inconsistencies in `.spec.platformSpec.aws.resourceTags` and user-defined tag value for AWS resource when using multiple tools to manage tags.

    For example,\
    Edited existing tag using external tool for AWS resource = `key_infra1 = value_comp1`\